toddself/restormify/README.md

 `options.apiBase`: what all requests to your API will be prefixed with.
 `options.deletedColumn`: the name of the column to flag a piece of content as deleted.
 If set to `false` it **will destroy data in your database**
 `options.allowAccess`: This method is called on each request.
 Returning `false` will return `401: Not authorized` to the client.
 It is passed in the restify `req` object, the name of the resource (and any ID), along with the HTTP method.
+`options.logger`: Specify a logger function to use.
+Defaults to `default` (which uses the logger available from restify object), `false` will disable logging.

 ## Testing